 One winter day the whole of Reykjavík got covered in thick white beautiful snow, which made my city look like Winter Wonderland.
-I went for a walk to my local park, Laugardalur valley on which I wrote a previous blog - and then headed for the city centre.
+I went for a walk to my local park, Laugardalur valley about which I wrote a previous travel-blog - and then headed for the city centre.

 Join me for a walk in the beautiful snow :)